-The acceptance of certificate applications is not delegated to any party, and the physical receipt of applications and applicant authentication are only possible to be made at the designated RA offices of I.CA.
+The acceptance of certificate applications is not delegated to any party, and the physical receipt of applications and applicant verification are only possible to be made at the designated RA offices of I.CA.
 Such an RA:

-- Accepts applications for the services listed in this CP (certificate applications, in particular), arranges the handover of Certificates and certificate revocation lists, provides required information, receives complaints, etc.; - Communicates with relevant subjects when verifying certificate applications; - Is authorized to conclude Service contracts on behalf of I.CA; - Is authorized, for urgent operational or technical reasons, to suspend, in whole or in part, the performance of their activities; - Is authorized to charge for the I.CA services provided by this RA unless otherwise agreed in a contract.
+- Accepts applications for the services listed in this CP (certificate applications, in particular), arranges the handover of Certificates and certificate revocation lists, provides required information, receives complaints, etc.; - Communicates with the subjects authorized to obtain the Certificate; - Is authorized to conclude Service contracts on behalf of I.CA; - Is authorized, for urgent operational or technical reasons, to suspend, in whole or in part, the performance of their activities;

+Is authorized to charge for the I.CA services provided by this RA unless otherwise agreed in a contract.